-In addition to your time in class, you will be expected to engage in approximately 30 hours of self-study time per week.
+- In addition to your time in class, you will be expected to engage in approximately 30 hours of self-study time per week.

-All modules are 100% assessed by coursework.
+All modules are 100% assessed by coursework (may include class tests).

 The pass mark for the Graduate Certificate modules is 40% in each module.
-Upon successfully completing the Graduate Certificate with an overall minimum average mark of 50% across all modules studied and passed, you will be guaranteed progression on to the MSc International Business.
+Upon successfully completing the Graduate Certificate with an overall minimum average mark of 50% across all modules studied and passed, you will be guaranteed progression onto the MSc International Business.

 Student and employer needs are reflected in the development of this programme and evidenced in the career destinations and further development of our graduates.
-The nature of the provision is such that it equips individuals for employment in a wide range of international roles within the public and private sectors and a significant number of graduates are successful in gaining promotion in their chosen fields or alter their career paths following completion of their programme of study.
+The nature of the provision is such that it equips individuals for employment in a wide range of international roles within the public and private sectors and a number of graduates are successful in gaining promotion in their chosen fields or alter their career paths on successful completion of the MSc International Business.

 International Business reading:

 - Study Business at our London and Birmingham Branch Campuses